fleurymoussana/epichecks/README.md

 ## Getting started

 Open your R project and type the below code.
+This will produce outputs for week 35 of 2018 as an example.
+See ?week\_report for details of parameters that can be adjusted.

 ``` r
 library(epichecks)
 week_report()
 ```

-This will produce aoutputs for week 35 of 2018 as an example.
-See ?week\_report for details of parameters that can be adjusted.

 Please note that the ‘epichecks’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this